Facelift Newport Beach

-With advances in surgical technique, the results of today’s lift procedure lasts a long time, anywhere from five to ten years.
+With advances in surgical technique, the results of today’s lift procedures last a long time, anywhere from five to ten years.
 Many people have repeat procedures with great success.
-Surgeons have learned how to tighten not only the skin but the underlying muscle as well, and also know how to remove excess fat from jowls, cheeks, and necks with liposuction.
+Surgeons have learned how to tighten not only the skin but the underlying muscle as well, and they also know how to remove excess fat from jowls, cheeks, and necks with liposuction.

 Photos of Dr. Sundine’s face and neck lift patients are available upon request at the time of consultation.
 To schedule a consultation, contact the practice at 949 706 3100.